TomBric/stratux-radar-display/README.md

   -v, --verbose         Debug output on
-  -r, --registration    Display registration no (Epaper only) -e, --fullcircle      Display full circle radar (Epaper only)
+  -r, --registration    Display registration no (Epaper only) -e, --fullcircle      Display full circle radar (Epaper only) -y EXTSOUND, --extsound EXTSOUND
+                        Ext sound on with volume [0-100]
   ```